 My CRPS Conqueror Story

-By Kristi Oen: CRPS Conqueror, Founder of P.A.I.N.
+Written by Kristi Oen, CRPS Conqueror, Founder of P.A.I.N.
 Help, Vice President of the Naples Holistic Chamber of Commerce

 Like many people with CRPS, I have spent most of my life avoiding and hiding because the reality of living with CRPS is just so cruel.
 Having conquered my CRPS I am happily sharing my journey with you and hope that you have pain-free days again.